The main project aim is divided into four specific objectives:

 Increase and leverage the awareness and knowledge of first-line practitioners regarding radicalization and polarization among children and youth: Using a mix of academic know-how, past experience of partners as well as examples of best practices collected, through expert interviews and focus groups ARMOUR will prepare a repository of best practices (which will be used in the design of the experimental labs).

 Increase the skills of first-line practitioners and members of vulnerable communities in addressing radicalization and polarization among children and youth: ARMOUR achieves this through (a) the design and implementation of the experimental laboratories, who aim to teach first-line practitioners tools for developing social competence, problem solving, emotional competence and autonomy building; and (b) the design and implementation of a train the trainer programme (TTT programme) for first-line practitioners.
-The experimental labs will take place in seven countries across Europe and will include a number of 7 laboratories per country (i.e. three individual agency labs, three community capacity building labs and one state response building lab).
+The experimental labs will take place in six countries across Europe and will include a selection of laboratories per country (i.e. three individual agency labs, three community capacity building labs and one state response building lab).
 The TTT programme is aimed at teaching first-line practitioners how to design and use the experimental labs in their work, and will take place across – again – seven European countries.

 Strengthen cooperation and exchange of expertise among practitioners working with children and youth: Through its different engagement activities, such as the focus groups, the experimental labs and the TTT programme, ARMOUR creates a framework which enables first-line practitioners from across seven European countries to interact and exchange expertise.